parkjiseok/node.js-centos5-rpm/README.md

-# Node.js rpm for CentOS 5 32bit
+# Node.js RPM for CentOS 5 32bit

 Three RPM files in here is for install node.js on CentOS 5.
 I have tested it at CentOS 5.3 32bit, but it may work for 5.x 32bit.